- Author Guidelines

 1. The submitted manuscript is first reviewed by an editor.
 It will be evaluated whether it is suitable for the SPEKTA Journal focus and scope or has a major methodological flaw and similarity score by using Turnitin.
 The decision is rejecting or accept for a review process.

-2. The manuscript will be sent to at least two anonymous reviewers (Single Blind Review).
+2. The manuscript will be sent to at least two anonymous reviewers (double Blind Review).
 Reviewers' comments are then sent to the corresponding author for necessary actions and responses.

 3. Afterward, the editorial team meeting suggested the final decision to the revised manuscript by authors.